edgewall/trac/INSTALL.rst

+﻿.. charset=utf-8

-Trac Installation Guide for 1.2
+Trac Installation Guide for 1.3
 ===============================

 Trac is written in the Python programming language and needs a database, `SQLite`_, `PostgreSQL`_, or `MySQL`_.
-For HTML rendering, Trac uses the `Genshi`_ templating system.
+For HTML rendering, Trac now uses the `Jinja2_` templating system, though `Genshi`_ templates will still be supported until some times before Trac 1.4.

 Trac can also be localized, and there is probably a translation available in your language.
 If you want to use the Trac interface in